upenn/PennGrader/README.md

 After initialization, the  `backend` can be used to 1) update metadata 2) edit/write test cases.

-You can edit the following metadata parmaters by runnin the following code:
+You can edit the following metadata parameters by running the following code:

 ```
 TOTAL_SCORE = 100